• Hello

 Universal - Game Time - Detector (Pro)

 In Unity, frame-based calculations rely heavily on UnityEngine.Time.deltaTime.
-Unfortunately, this time calculation is vulnerable to manipulation by cheat or hacking tools that allow unwanted acceleration, deceleration or interruption of your game.
-AntiCheat has introduced a way to step up against such time manipulation.
+Unfortunately, this time calculation is vulnerable to manipulation by cheat or hacking tools that allow unwanted acceleration, deceleration, or interruption of your game.
+AntiCheat has introduced a way to counteract such time manipulation.

 Detector

 The 'GameTimeCheatingDetector' is used to detect game time (UnityEngine.Time) cheating.
-It observes the 'GameTimeMonitor' and subscribes to time deviations, based on this it calculates the possibility of cheating and notifies observers of the detected cheating.
-Additionally, it starts doing counter measures by calculating the game time based on system ticks, if a cheating got detected.
-So even if cheated, the game time will be calculated correctly and applied in GUPS.AntiCheat.Protected.Time.ProtectedTime.
+It observes the 'GameTimeMonitor' and subscribes to time deviations; based on these it calculates the possibility of cheating and notifies observers of the detected cheating.
+Additionally, it starts countermeasures by calculating the game time based on system ticks if cheating is detected.
+So even if cheating occurs, the game time will be calculated correctly and applied in GUPS.AntiCheat.Protected.Time.ProtectedTime.

 Observed Subject